ericgaspar/Rpi_zero-W-wifi-conf/README.md

-# Raspberry Pi Zero W Headless setup WiFi
+# Raspberry Pi Zero W Headless Wifi setup

 ### Setup your WIFI Credentials
 Insert your SD card with Raspbian into it into your computer and open the SD card - the drive will be labeled **boot**.